Test – How Good Are Your Empathy Skills Now?

 What Is Empathy?
 Why Is It So Important?

 with the same issues as the employee.
-Thus, sympathy can actually get in the way of effective leading.
+Thus, sympathy can actually get in the way of effective leadership.

 Guidelines to Develop Empathy